executors/executors/wording_front_matter.md

 std::execution::start(op);
 ```

-Given `connect` and `start`, which are necessarily primitive and low-level, it
+Given `connect` and `start`, which are necessarily low-level primitives, it is
-is possible to implement `submit` generically.
-The operation state returned
+possible to implement `submit` generically.
+The operation state returned from
-from `connect` must have a lifetime that spans the duration of the async
+`connect` must have a lifetime that spans the duration of the async operation.
-operation.
 Additionally, it must have an address that is stable.
-In truly
+In truly asynchronous
-asynchronous scenarios, it is typically a member of a dynamically allocated
+scenarios, it is typically a member of a dynamically allocated object, although
-object, although in a coroutine the state will typically be a local variable
+in coroutines the state will typically be a local variable stored in a
-stored in a coroutine frame without the need for a separate allocation.
+coroutine frame without requiring separate allocation.

+In the general case, senders are “single-shot”; that is, `connect` can be
+called on them at most once.
+Some senders can be be `connect`-ed many times.
+Generally, if `connect` on an lvalue sender is well-formed, it is safe to
+`connect` multiple receivers to it.

 A sender is said to “complete” when it satisfies the *receiver contract* of the
 receiver to which it is attached; that is, when it calls one of the three
-`receiver` functions and that function returns non-exceptionally.
-When a sender
+`receiver` functions and that function returns normally.
+When a sender's
-in its implementation contains a call to `set_value(r, ts...)`, we say it is a
+implementation contains a call to `set_value(r, ts...)`, it is a “sender of
-“sender of `Ts...`”.
-If it contains a call to `set_value(r)`, we say it is a
-“sender of `void`”.
+`Ts...`”.
+If it contains a call to `set_value(r)`, it is a “sender of `void`”.

 The `sender` concept itself places no requirements on the execution context on
 which a sender completes.
 Rather, specific models of the `sender` concept may
 offer stronger guarantees about the context from which the receiver’s methods
 will be invoked.
-This is particularly true of the senders returned from a
+This is particularly true of the senders created by a
-`scheduler`’s `schedule` function (described below).

-In the general case, senders are “single-shot”; that is, `connect` can be
-called on them at most once.
-Some senders can be be `connect`-ed many times.
-Generally, if `connect` on an lvalue sender is well-formed, it is safe to
-`connect` multiple receivers to it.
+`scheduler`.

 ### Scheduler

-Many generic async algorithms need to create multiple execution agents on the
+Many generic async algorithms create multiple execution agents on the same
-same execution context.
+execution context.
 Therefore, it is insufficient to parameterize these
-algorithms with a single-shot sender that completes in a known context.
-Rather,
+algorithms with a single-shot sender completing in a known context.
+Rather, it
-it makes sense to pass to these algorithms a factory of such
+makes sense to pass these algorithms a factory of single-shot senders.
+This
-single-shot senders.
-In the design presented in this document, the
-factory is called “`scheduler`”, and it has a single basis
+factory is called “`scheduler`”, and it has a single basis operation:
-operation: `schedule`.
+`schedule`.

 Given an object `sched` whose type satisfies `scheduler`, the following
 expression is well-formed: